paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-116-coronavirus-economic-stabilization-cares-act.md

 (2) $675,000,000 under the heading “Small Business Administration—Salaries and Expenses” for salaries and expenses of the Administration;

 (3) $25,000,000 under the heading “Small Business Administration—Office of Inspector General”, to remain available until September 30, 2024, for necessary expenses of the Office of Inspector General of the Administration in carrying out the provisions of the Inspector General Act of 1978 (5 U.S.C.
-App.);
+App.); 11 See References in Text note below.

 (4) $265,000,000 under the heading “Small Business Administration—Entrepreneurial Development Programs”, of which—